sharetribe/sharetribe/UPGRADE.md

 A new worker is added to the Procfile to work for the new queue.
 If you're hosting in Heroku, you will see a new worker there.

-This change doesn't require any changes if you are compiling the stylesheets synchronously using the `rake sharetribe:generate_customization_stylesheets_immediately` command during the deployment.
+This change doesn't require any changes, if you are compiling the stylesheets synchronously using the `rake sharetribe:generate_customization_stylesheets_immediately` command during the deployment.
 However, if you are compiling the stylesheets asynchronously using the `rake sharetribe:generate_customization_stylesheets` command, then you need to make sure that you have at least one worker working for the "css_compile" queue.

 ### React on Rails build environment